 3. Verify Your Certificate is Active

-With your certificate installed and the Really Simple SSL plugin active, it’s time to verify that everything you did actually worked.
+With your SSL certificate installed and the Really Simple SSL plugin active, it’s time to verify that everything you did actually worked.

-Finally, the last thing you’ll want to do is update any offsite link to your new HTTPS URL.
+Finally, the last thing you’ll want to do is update any offsite links to your new HTTPS URL.
 The redirect plugin above will take care of this for you.
 But, you’ll want to adjust any of the links that are in your direct control, such as your social media profiles.

 Moving your site from HTTP to HTTPS can be very advantageous.
 Hopefully, the post above has helped you understand what HTTPS actually is, and how you can move your WordPress site to HTTPS.
-HostGator customers can add SSL certificates to their site here.